Haz-ctrl/COVID-19-Info-Tracker/Final Product/Final Product Explanation.md

 The 'resources' page displays info about the APIs, libraries and other resources used over the project's development, with links to relevant documentation for each resource.

-The website is now live.
+The website is now live and has been deployed to Heroku.
 Check it out here: